 - 8.7 To reduce the risks from cyber-attacks all staff are working on corporately supplied equipment.
 Staff cannot use their own IT equipment to connect to the council's systems and are unable to print from home; USB access is restricted, and all internet and email usage is monitored.
 Homeworking is regularly externally tested for vulnerabilities.
-The Council has Cyber Security Plus Accreditation. - 8.8 The Council should consider not just how savings can be made but also different models for income generation and service delivery. - 8.9 The Council's track record in respect of dealing with funding reductions is good.
+The Council has Cyber Essentials Plus Accreditation. - 8.8 Further controls around GDPR and cyber security include: - GDPR training is now delivered virtually to new starters to ensure this training is not delayed due to homeworking; - The Council's cyber-security e-learning module is currently under review to include more information on use of passwords; - IMG members have been reminded to check FOI responses for personal data before sending out responses; and - A further corporate reminder regarding cyber-security was included on the Team Brief of 27th August 2020. - 8.9 The Council should consider not just how savings can be made but also different models for income generation and service delivery. - 8.10 The Council's track record in respect of dealing with funding reductions is good.
 Work is underway to meet these challenges.
-Further detail on this is included in the narrative section of the Statutory Accounts. - 8.10 We will monitor the improvements and their operation as part of our next annual review.
-Subject to the above issues being addressed, we can provide an overall Substantial Assurance that St. Albans District Council's governance arrangements remain fit for purpose. - 8.11 We will continue to review and adapt our governance processes so that they continue to support the Council in fulfilling its purpose and ensure that the framework remains proportionate to the risks that are faced.
+Further detail on this is included in the narrative section of the Statutory Accounts. - 8.11 We will monitor the improvements and their operation as part of our next annual review.
+Subject to the above issues being addressed, we can provide an overall Substantial Assurance that St. Albans District Council's governance arrangements remain fit for purpose. - 8.12 We will continue to review and adapt our governance processes so that they continue to support the Council in fulfilling its purpose and ensure that the framework remains proportionate to the risks that are faced.

 Signed:

-Leader of the Council
+Councillor Chris White Leader of the Council

 Amanda Foley Chief Executive